 Despite its potential, adopting automation provides several challenges for agency leadership.

 As Burrows explained, the technology itself can be learned by watching enough YouTube videos, but creating a successful business case and scaling it across departments is far more difficult.
-Picking the right technology and case, communicating value to workforce, and ensuring security throughout are all steps for creating successful programs.
+Picking the right technology and case, communicating value to the workforce and ensuring security throughout are all steps for creating successful programs.

 Teresa Hunter, Deputy Director for the Office of Financial Management within the Interior Department (DOI), said that explaining and demonstrating how RPA bots operate on computers attracted the most impactful use cases and reduced apprehension.
 Working with security throughout the process, DOI now has a bot that works in closing out contracts – a previously onerous and often elongated task.